mqvallieres/mqvlab_website/content/about.en.md

 (jack-of-all-trade pretty much, eh?).
 On a side note, I am also a homebody who loves cats, although squirrels are starting to grow on me.

-**About my job:**
-I very much enjoy socialising with people from different backgrounds as I believe such interactions always provide useful insights.
-Concerning my research, cancer is something I find really fascinating and always crave to learn more about.

 ![Mikel Hurtado](/img/mikel_small.png "Mikel in the office")